hourglass492/hourglass492.github.io/_posts/real-time-systems/2021-9-3-Real-time-system-definition-and-concepts.md

  - ##### Resources (mutual exclusion)
    - For example only one task can access a buffer at a time
    - Note: only one task can write to a buffer at a time and buffer can not be read at the same time
- - ##### Presifence
+##### Precedence
 - some task must happen first to allow other graphs to happen
 - normally shown in directed precedence graphs
 - denoted T1 -> T2 for task one must happen before task two
-  - ##### Fault tolerant Requirments
+##### Fault tolerant Requirments
 - redundancy is needed to increase reliabilty
 - **Most tasks are defined by their combination of requirments, workloads, and payoffs**

 ### Predictibility